zgabievi/laravel-osmp/README.md

 ## License

-Promocodes is an open-sourced laravel package licensed under the MIT license
+OSMP is an open-sourced laravel package licensed under the MIT license

 ## TODO
 - [ ] Create tests